Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Algebras and observables

-\ When the monoidal structure is strict, something which is of course always the case in graphical representation, observable structures obey the following remarkable theorem \cite{Lack,CPaq} -- similar results are known for concrete $\dag$-Frobenius algebras, for example, for 2D topological quantum field theories, as well as in more general categorical settings \cite{Kock}.
+When the monoidal structure is strict, which is always the case in the graphical language, observable structures obey the following remarkable theorem, which follows from results in \cite{Kock,Lack} ---a direct derivation is in \cite{CPaq}.